 Dues shall be sufficient to provide for the necessary running expenses of the Club and the proper maintenance and improvement of its property.
 Dues shall be payable as set forth by the Board of Directors.

-ew members who join in the seasononward, if a fully bonded new member (i.e., a member holding a stock certificate) becomes inactive due to three consecutive years of non-payment of annual dues, such member will automatically forfeit to the Club the member's stock certificate and the member will not receive a refund of the purchase price.
+New members who joined in the 2010 season and onward, if a fully bonded new member (i.e., a member holding a stock certificate) becomes inactive due to three consecutive years of non-payment of annual dues, such member will automatically forfeit to the Club the member's stock certificate and the member will not receive a refund of the purchase price.

 In the event the Stockholders do not pay their annual dues, the Board of Directors shall have the power to redeem said Stockholder's stock.

-No dues shall be refunded in the event that pool operations are required to be suspended for any period.
+No dues shall be refunded in the event pool operations are required to be suspended for any period.

+No dues shall be refunded if a member withdraws from Membership in the Club at any time as permitted under Article III, Section 3.6.

 9.2